Local Artists Slated to Show at the 2017 Art & Pumpkin Festival

 The centerpiece of the "Made on the Coast" Locals' Block will be the artists' booths, which showcase top-quality arts and crafts from local painters, photographers, potters, jewelers, fabric artists, glassblowers, and more—as well as demonstrations by local artists and art students.
 The on-going wheel-throwing demos by our four potters are always popular.

 The locals' committee selects 15 or more Coastside artists/groups for each year's event.
-This year, The Locals Block is recovering after a 2016 rain-out, and many of our 2016 artists will be returning:

 (See below for list of artists participating this year.)